Overcoming the COVID Darkness - August 8th, Hour 2

 That's part of the whole grooming process to be able to exploit children.

-So my question is how is it not grooming when school districts are mandating teachers keep secrets from parents?
+So my question is, how is it not grooming when school districts are mandating teachers keep secrets from parents?

-It's it's so interesting what you say is I think every single parent, and I'm not the best at giving out parental advice to anybody, but every parent needs to tell their children from a young age moving forward, no secrets.
+It's so interesting what you say is I think every single parent, and I'm not the best at giving out parental advice to anybody, but every parent needs to tell their children from a young age moving forward, no secrets.

-You can tell me anything.
+You know, tell me anything.

-I I I tend to agree with you.
+I tend to agree with you.

-Any adult that is not a parent, I just find it highly inappropriate that they would say, Oh, sure, we'll take you and and we'll get you an abortion, or we'll give you birth control, or if you want to change your gender, you don't you know we don't you don't have to tell mom and dad.
+Any adult that is not a parent, I just find it highly inappropriate that they would say, oh, sure, we'll take you and we'll get you an abortion or we'll give you birth control.

 It's not their job.